vippsas/mssql-changefeed/README.md

 **Note:** If the use of a sequence is a problem, we could introduce an alternative interface `changefeed.ulid_row_number(row_number() over (order by ...))`.
-The disadvantage of such an interface is that one would need to manually track and signal the number of ULIDs generated.
+The disadvantage of such an interface is that one would need to manually track the number of ULIDs generated across several statements.

 ## Still curious?